strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 ### ZooKeeper-based clusters

 Strimzi currently supports upgrades of ZooKeeper-based Kafka clusters.
-The upgrades of ZooKeeper-based clusters are multi-stage process:
+Upgrading ZooKeeper-based clusters involves a multi-stage process:
-1. First, ZooKeeper nodes are rolled to use the new container image from the new Kafka version and possibly also the new ZooKeeper version (if the new Kafka version uses new ZooKeeper version).
+1. First, ZooKeeper nodes are rolled to use the new container image with the new Kafka version and possibly also the new ZooKeeper version (if the new Kafka version uses a new ZooKeeper version).
 2. Next, Kafka brokers are rolled to use the new container image with the new Apache Kafka version.
 3. Finally, the Kafka brokers are rolled one more time to update the `inter.broker.protocol.version` (in case the `inter.broker.protocol.version` changed).
    This step is done either when the user changes the `inter.broker.protocol.version` in `Kafka.spec.kafka.config`.
-   Or automatically in the next reconciliation when `inter.broker.protocol.version` is not set at all in `Kafka.spec.kafka.config`.
+   Or automatically in the next reconciliation if `inter.broker.protocol.version` is not set at all in `Kafka.spec.kafka.config`.

 Strimzi also supports downgrades of ZooKeeper-based Kafka clusters.
-The downgrades of ZooKeeper-based clusters are multi-stage process:
+Downgrading ZooKeeper-based clusters involves a multi-stage process:
-1. If the `inter.broker.protocol.version` is set to a higher version then supported by the Kafka version being downgraded to, it has to be set to a version supported by the older Kafka version.
+1. If the `inter.broker.protocol.version` is set to a version higher than what is supported by the Kafka version being downgraded to, it must be set to a version that is supported by the older Kafka version.
    This step has to be done manually by the user by setting the version in `Kafka.spec.kafka.config`.
    The Cluster Operator will roll the Kafka brokers to set the new value but will still use the container images of the newer Kafka version.
-   Strimzi is validating the `inter.broker.protocol.version` and will not proceed with the next steps until a version compatible with the older Kafka version is used.
+   Strimzi validates the `inter.broker.protocol.version` and does not proceed with the next steps until a version compatible with the older Kafka version is used.
-2. Next, ZooKeeper nodes are rolled to use the new container image from the older Kafka version and possibly also the older ZooKeeper version (if the older Kafka version uses older ZooKeeper version).
+2. Next, ZooKeeper nodes are rolled to use the new container image with the older Kafka version and possibly also the older ZooKeeper version (if the older Kafka version uses the older ZooKeeper version).
-3. Finally, the Kafka brokers are rolled one more time to us the container image with the older Kafka version.
+3. Finally, the Kafka brokers are rolled one more time to use the container image with the older Kafka version.

 The upgrade/downgrade happens in two situations:
-* When the Kafka version is changed in in `Kafka.spec.kafka.version`
+* When the Kafka version is changed in `Kafka.spec.kafka.version`
 * When the Strimzi Cluster operator is upgraded / downgraded and uses a different default version of Apache Kafka

 ## Motivation

-KRaft-to-Kraft upgrades and downgrades are one of the missing parts of Strimzi's KRaft support.
+KRaft-to-KRaft upgrades and downgrades are one of the missing parts of Strimzi's KRaft support.
-Supporting upgrades and downgrades is required for calling KRaft production ready.
+Supporting upgrades and downgrades is essential to consider KRaft as production-ready.
-This work can be done in parallel with the work on other proposals, such as migration of ZooKeeper-based clusters to KRaft based clusters.
+This work can be done in parallel with the work on other KRaft proposals, such as migration of ZooKeeper-based clusters to KRaft-based clusters.

 ## Proposal